FAQ about exchange studies

 The deadline to drop a course is three weeks after the course starts.

-The minimum amount of credits
+The minimum required number of credits

 My courses overlap, what do I do?

-The first step is to check your schedule and verify what is mandatory and what is not.
-After this, speak to the professors responsible for the courses.
-Do they overlap all the time, or only a few times throughout the semester?
+Do the courses overlap all the time, or only a few times throughout the semester?
 If they only overlap sometimes, your professors might be able to find a solution.
 If they overlap a lot, email mobility@uu.se and ask for a course change.

 Can I take a Swedish language course?